18F/usps-api-notes/README.md

 At 18F, we use the [USPS Ruby gem](https://github.com/gaffneyc/usps) on at least one project.
 The gem covers several of the APIs (but not all).

-We also have developed another Ruby gem [usps-proxy](https://github.com/18F/usps-proxy) which provides a JSONic interface to the API.
+We also have developed another Ruby gem, [usps-proxy](https://github.com/18F/usps-proxy) which, provides a JSONic interface to the API.
 This lets us keep API keys secret and avoid generating and parsing XML with client-side Javascript.

 ## Shipping Labels

 One current use case for printing shipping labels is a user completes a form online that generates a document that must be printed and mailed somewhere.
 Including a pre-filled shipping label for users is one way to make the process smoother.
-Because USPS offers several label-related APIs, it's useful to know what each of their capabilities and limitations.
+Because USPS offers several label-related APIs, it's useful to know each of their capabilities and limitations.

 Currently, the USPS gem does not cover any of the shipping label APIs.